cepdnaclk/e18-4yp-Virtual-Patient-Simulator-for-Skill-Training-in-Dentistry/docs/README.md

 Informed consent was obtained from all participants before taking part in the study.

 ### Data Collection

 #### Students
-For students, data was collected through pre- and post-questionnaires.
-The **pre-questionnaire** focused on their familiarity with dental simulators, their prior experience with online educational tools, and their proficiency with computers.
-After completing the pre-questionnaire, the students were asked to log into the VPS student portal, explore the interface, and attempt a clinical case.
+- **Pre-questionnaire**: Focused on gathering students' familiarity with dental simulators, experience with online educational tools, and computer proficiency.
+- **VPS Interaction**: Students logged into the VPS portal, explored the interface, and worked through a clinical case.

-During the session, the research team observed the students' interactions with the system, noting any challenges they faced.
-After completing the task, a **post-questionnaire** was provided to assess their satisfaction with the system, perceived ease of use, and the impact of the VPS on their learning experience.
+- **Observations**: The research team monitored student interactions, noting any challenges or difficulties they faced.
+- **Post-questionnaire**: After completing the task, students provided feedback on their satisfaction with the VPS, ease of use, and how the system impacted their learning experience.

 #### Tutors
-For tutors, data was also collected through pre- and post-questionnaires.
-The **pre-questionnaire** gathered demographic data, familiarity with computers, and experience in creating digital patient cases.
-Tutors were then given access to the VPS tutor portal, where they created a custom patient case.
-Observations were made on any difficulties they encountered while using the system.
+- **Pre-questionnaire**: Collected demographic information, familiarity with computers, and experience with creating digital patient cases.
+- **VPS Interaction**: Tutors were guided through creating a custom patient case using the VPS tutor portal.
+- **Observations**: The research team observed any issues or challenges tutors experienced while interacting with the system.

-Once the tutors completed their task, a **post-questionnaire** was used to gather their feedback on the system’s usability, intuitiveness, and overall satisfaction with the patient case creation process.
+- **Post-questionnaire**: Tutors gave feedback on the system’s usability, intuitiveness, and overall satisfaction with the patient case creation process.

+---

 ### Data Analysis
-Quantitative data from both the students' and tutors' pre- and post-questionnaires was analyzed using statistical methods to compare the user performance before and after interacting with the VPS.
-Interaction logs were also reviewed to gain insights into user behavior and engagement with the system.
+- **Quantitative Analysis**: Pre- and post-questionnaire data were analyzed statistically to compare user performance before and after interacting with the VPS.
+- **Interaction Logs**: Reviewed to identify patterns in user behavior and engagement with the system.

-In addition to the quantitative data, qualitative feedback from the observation notes and open-ended questionnaire responses was thematically analyzed.
-This helped identify common issues, usability challenges, and areas where the system could be improved.
+- **Qualitative Analysis**: Feedback from observation notes and open-ended questionnaire responses was thematically analyzed to highlight common challenges, usability issues, and areas for improvement.

----

 ## Results & Discussion

 ### Student Evaluation Results

 #### Pre-Questionnaire Results

 A total of 10 students (5 females and 5 males) participated in the study.
-The pre-questionnaire results provided insights into their demographics, computer proficiency, and prior experience with virtual patient simulators.
-While 3 students had prior exposure to the Virtual Patient Simulator (VPS), the majority (7 students) had not used it before, nor had any of them used other online simulators for educational purposes.
+The pre-questionnaire responses provided information on their demographics, proficiency with computers, and previous experience using virtual patient simulators.
+Out of the 10 students, only 3 had prior exposure to the Virtual Patient Simulator (VPS), while the remaining 7 had never used it before.
+Additionally, none of the participants had experience with other online simulators for educational purposes.

-- **Computer Proficiency**: On a 5-point Likert scale, students rated their computer proficiency at an average of 3.5, indicating a moderate to high level of comfort with computers.
+- **Computer Proficiency**: The students rated their proficiency with computers at an average of 3.5 on a 5-point Likert scale, indicating a moderate to high level of comfort with using technology.
-- **Frequency of Using Web-Based Learning**: An average score of 3.8 showed that students frequently use web-based platforms for learning, suggesting familiarity with digital tools.
+- **Frequency of Using Web-Based Learning**: The average score of 3.8 suggests that students regularly engage with web-based platforms for learning, highlighting their familiarity with digital learning tools.
-- **Familiarity with Web Navigation**: An average rating of 3.3 highlighted a moderate familiarity with web navigation, indicating some room for improvement in user experience design.
+- **Familiarity with Web Navigation**: An average rating of 3.3 points to a moderate level of familiarity with navigating web-based interfaces, leaving room for improvements in user experience design.

 #### Post-Questionnaire Results

-After interacting with the VPS, all students completed a post-questionnaire that assessed the system's usability.
-The average ratings on a 5-point Likert scale (1 = Poor, 5 = Excellent) were as follows:
+Following their interaction with the VPS, all students completed a post-questionnaire to assess the system's usability.
+The results, averaged on a 5-point Likert scale (1 = Poor, 5 = Excellent), are as follows:

 - **Ease of Screen Navigation**: 3.6 (Moderate to high)
 - **Clarity of Instructions**: 4.3 (High)